rasulkireev/obsidian/obsidian/notes/when you need someone to agree make it seem like they came up with the idea 202011201251.md

 > Letting the other person feel that the idea is his or hers not only works in business and politics, it works in family life as well.

 When you have an idea that you need someone to agree to or act upon, making it seem like the idea is theirs in the first place is very power.
-This however requires a lot of [[whenever you expect something to happen take a moment to prepare 202011160042 | thinking and preapration]]
+This however requires a lot of [[whenever you expect something to happen take a moment to prepare 202011160042 | thinking and preparation]]

 Tags: [[Family]], [[Life]], [[Family Life]], [[Influence]], [[Psychology]]